Nasser al-Shaer

-Nasser al-Din al-Shaer (ناصر الدين الشاعر) (born 1961) is the former Education Minister of the Palestinian National Authority serving as a member of Hamas.
-He also served as Deputy Prime Minister in the previous cabinet.
+Nasser al-Din al-Shaer (ناصر الدين الشاعر) (born 9 December 1961) is a Palestinian politician and academic.
+He served as the Deputy Prime Minister of the Palestinian National Authority and the Minister of Education and Higher Education as a member of Hamas from 2006 to 2007.
 After the Hamas takeover of the Gaza Strip, all Hamas ministers in the PNA government were dismissed, including al-Shaer.

 Academic background & career

 Shaer holds a doctorate in comparative religion from England's University of Manchester, where his dissertation was a comparative study on role of women in Islam and Judaism.
 He later worked as a research scholar on Religion & Democracy at New York University, focusing on US history (1998).
 In 2001 he was appointed Dean of Islamic Law (Shari'a) at An-Najah National University, Nablus.
-He has published several books and papers on gender, globalization, the peace process, preaching and human rights within religious higher education.
+He has published books and papers on gender, globalization, the peace process, preaching and human rights within religious higher education.

 In March 2006 he was appointed Education Minister and Deputy Prime Minister of the Palestinian National Authority.